Hydration is the cornerstone of success for triathletes.

 2. Individualized Strategies

-Every athlete is unique and hydration strategies should be tailored to their individual needs.
+Every athlete is unique, and hydration strategies should be tailored to their individual needs.

 Professional triathletes often work closely with sports nutritionists to fine-tune their hydration plans.